david-courtis/google-reverse-proxy/README.md

 | Google AI Studio API keys                | Today, `:api` suffix | direct REST                              |
 | Antigravity (Cloud Code)                 | Planned              |                                          |

-*Antigravity note: Google has implemented extensive measures to detect third party usage, up to deep behavioral telemetry and internal state and storage tracking, fingerprinting, timestamping, and hashing.
-If you download the AG client and inspect the outbound requests yourself, you will see what I am talking about.
-It's insane.
-In order to be 100% stealth here, you would likely need to decompile Antigravity itself.
-Planned...*

 ## How it works

 ```mermaid